Fleshing Out Our Faith

 Rebecca Grogan, Guest Writer

-At our last 1st Thursday Night Book Club, we reviewed a book we all liked but felt could have been “fleshed out” more.
+At our last 1st Thursday Night Book Club, we reviewed a book we all liked but felt should have been “fleshed out” a bit more.
 The language was flat and without passion.
-Aren’t we sometimes like that as Christians?
-We’re trying, sometimes absently; we believe, we strive to put our faith to work — but maybe we need a little more “fleshing out.”
+Aren’t we kind of like that as Christians?
+We’re trying, sometimes absently, and we believe, we’re striving to put our faith to work, but we need a little “fleshing out.”

-Maybe it’s time to step out of our comfort zone.
-What would it take to move your comfort needle?
-If it’s missional work that needs more energy and involvement, talk to Stacy Spears or her mission co-chairs, Cassandra Bowell and Suzanne Babb.
-There are so many opportunities here at our church to explore!
+Maybe we need to consider getting out of our comfort zone.
+What would it take for us to move our comfort needle?
+Is it missional work that needs to be fleshed out?
+Talk to Stacy Spears or her mission co-chairs, Cassandra Bowell or Suzanne Babb.
+There are so many opportunities at our church for you to experience!

-Perhaps you need to experience a new way of thinking.
-Try a class, a book study, a Bible study, or even Book Club.
-These settings can inspire you to read and reflect in ways you might not on your own.
-You’d be surprised how many Christians shy away from diving into the Bible.
-Yet, that kind of study is invaluable for fleshing out our faith and widening our comfort zone for witness.
-Plus, the discussion and debate make it easier to develop your own faith statement.
+Maybe we need to experience a new way of thinking, so try a class like a book study, a Bible study, or Book Club.
+It gives rise to reading you might not do on your own.
+It is amazing how many Christians shy away from biblical reading and thought.
+It is so valuable in fleshing out our faith and widening our comfort zone of witness.
+The good thing about these activities is discussion and debate, making it easier to understand and develop your own faith statement.
 Everyone grows!
-Come talk to me — we’re currently studying the Gospels because a member asked for it.
+Come talk to me.
+We are doing a study of the Gospels because a member asked if the study was possible.

-Or maybe you’re gifted at witnessing your faith through interaction and service, and you’d like to work with children or youth.
-This area is always in need of strong, patient, and loving adults.
-Yes, they may test you, but what better way to stretch your comfort zone and flesh out your witness?
-Talk to Sarah Henson or Mardi Bowen to see how you can contribute.
+Maybe we are good at witnessing our faith through interactions and sharing, and we want to work with children or youth.
+This is an area always in need of strong, patient, and loving adults.
+Yes, they will test you, but what better way to stretch your comfort zone and flesh out your witness?
+Talk to Sarah Henson or Mardi Bowen to see where you can contribute.

-I’ve only touched on a few obvious opportunities to grow in faith.
-Truthfully, it’s hard to get involved in our church and not grow!
-So here’s my challenge: invite a friend (or friends) to come to church with you.
+I’m just hitting the obvious opportunities to flesh out your faith and witness.
+It is hard to do anything in our church and not grow in faith.
+I have a challenge for all: invite a friend or friends to come to church WITH you.
 Flesh out your witness.
-You can even tell them this is part of your personal challenge — I bet they’ll help you succeed!
-Let’s put more flesh, more color, and more passion into our faith.
+You can even let your friends know this is a challenge for you.
+I bet they will help you out!
+Let’s put a little more flesh, a little more color, and a little more passion into our faith.